MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### DefaultPopupsSetting
   #### Default pop-up window setting

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Set whether websites can show pop-up windows.
-You can allow them on all websites (1) or block them on all sites (2).
+You can allow them on all websites ('AllowPopups') or block them on all sites ('BlockPopups').

 If you don't configure this policy, pop-up windows are blocked by default, and users can change this setting.

+Policy options mapping:

-* 1 = Allow all sites to show pop-ups
+* AllowPopups (1) = Allow all sites to show pop-ups

-* 2 = Don't allow any site to show pop-up windows
+* BlockPopups (2) = Do not allow any site to show popups

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes